 Click below to read our latest news stories.

-Discover key details about the ABP’s recent oral examinations in Chicago held in February 2023.
-Learn about the candidates, examination sections, and the diverse panel of dental experts who contributed to the process.
+Learn valuable information about the ABP’s recent oral examinations in April 2025, held in Chicago, IL.
+Learn about the candidates, examination, sections, and the diverse panel of dental experts who contributed to the process.